Huerte/Gitomation/Inspirational_Quote.md

 ### "Every act of creation is first an act of destruction." - Pablo Picasso
 ### "You can not live your life just based on what everyone else thinks." - Joyce Meyer
 ### "One day, in retrospect, the years of struggle will strike you as the most beautiful." - Sigmund Freud
+### "A person who does not read is no better than one cannot read." - Earl Nightingale